jonas-schumacher/layer-masking/README.md

-# Layer Masking in PyTorch
+# Neural Network Layer Masking in PyTorch

+### Documentation

+- Check out my story on Medium:

-### Quickstart:
+### Code Quickstart

-- Create virtual environment
+- Create virtual environment (I tested the code with `Python 3.11`)
+- Install required packages: `pip install -r requirements.txt`
+- Run code: `python run_masking.py`

+### Troubleshooting

 - For the `graphviz` pip package to run properly, you first need to install Graphviz on your
   system: https://www.graphviz.org/download/

-### Versions

-- I tested the code with `Python 3.11` and the package versions in the `requirements.txt`.
-- But the code should also be
-  runnable with older & newer versions.
+- However, graphviz was only required for the documentation, so you can also remove those parts from the code